TimoIllusion/simple-ai-benchmarking/README.md

 1. Install SAIB directly using pip: `pip install git+https://github.com/TimoIllusion/simple-ai-benchmarking.git`

 2. Run benchmark with command `saib-tf` or `saib-pt` using tensorflow or pytorch respectively.

 NOTE: The results **are** comparable, since the same model architectures are used per default.

+NOTE: To publish the results to the [AI Benchmark Database](https://timoillusion.pythonanywhere.com/benchmarks), cloning of the repo is required, see [Setup & Usage](https://github.com/TimoIllusion/simple-ai-benchmarking/tree/main#setup--usage).

-To install tensorflow and pytorch when installing SAIB, you can also install using the following commands:
+NOTE: To install tensorflow and pytorch directly when installing SAIB, you can also install using the following commands:

 `pip install simple-ai-benchmarking[tf]@git+https://github.com/TimoIllusion/simple-ai-benchmarking.git` (installs tensorflow)